Chain of Fools (film)

-Chain of Fools is a 2001 American heist comedy film directed by Swedish production collective Traktor.
+Chain of Fools is a 2000 American heist comedy film directed by Swedish production collective Traktor.
 It stars Steve Zahn, Salma Hayek, Elijah Wood, David Cross, Tom Wilkinson, David Hyde Pierce, Lara Flynn Boyle, and Jeff Goldblum.
 Chain of Fools was scheduled for release in the United States by Warner Bros.
 Pictures in the fall of 2000, but it ended up only being theatrically released in Sweden on March 3, 2001.
 After further delays, the film was released straight to video in the US on February 15, 2005.

 Plot

-Thomas Kresk is a loser—he isn't good at his job, he's been tossed out of his home, and his wife just dumped him for the marriage counselor.
-Now he's depressed, and contemplating suicide.
-And yes, things get worse: a criminal named Avnet (Jeff Goldblum) has stolen three priceless coins, and decided to blackmail Bollingsworth (Tom Wilkinson), his billionaire partner in crime.
-After Kresk overhears this, he almost gets shot—and Avnet ends up impaled on a pair of barbers' scissors.
+Thomas Kresk isn't good at his job, has lost somewhere to live, and his wife dumps him for their marriage counselor.
+Kresk is depressed and contemplating suicide.
+Meanwhile, a criminal named Avnet has stolen three priceless coins and decided to blackmail Bollingsworth, his billionaire partner in crime.
+When Kresk overhears this, he almost gets shot while Avnet ends up impaled on a pair of barbers' scissors.

-Now Kresk is in a considerably nastier situation, so he steals the gun and the coins.
-But things take a sharp turn when he hires a hit man named Mikey (Elijah Wood), and discovers that the hit man is only seventeen and emotionally traumatized by his parents' suicide.
-And that Kresk is falling for the cop/Playboy model Sgt.
-Meredith Kolko (Salma Hayek), and that his nephew Scottie (Devin Drewitz) has now swallowed the coins.
-Now Kresk is in over his head, and has to deal with the strange and sometimes dangerous people around him.
+In his escalated situation, Kresk opts to steal the coins.
+He proceeds to hire hit man Mikey, who he discovers to be only seventeen and emotionally traumatized by his parents' suicide.
+Continuing, Kresk falls in love with the cop in pursuit/Playboy model Sgt.
+Meredith Kolko, and his nephew Scottie swallows the coins.
+Far in over his head, Kresk needs to deal with the strange and dangerous people around him.